hugsy/proxenet/docs/index.md

 - Written in C
     - Fast (heavy thread use)
     - Efficient (POSIX compatible)
-    - Low memory footprint
+    - Low memory footprint (for the core)
 - Can interact with any language
-- Supports already plugins in :
+- Provides plugins support for the following languages:
     - C
     - Python
     - Lua